ansible-collections/netapp.ontap/README.md

 - na_ontap_volume: Fixed error reporting if efficiency policy cannot be read.
 Do not attempt to read efficiency policy if not needed.

 ### Added REST support to existing modules
+- na_ontap_dns: added REST support for dns creation and modification on cluster vserver.

 ### Role Changes